 Origin of Kidney Health Worries

-The kidneys are an unusual organ to worry about, and yet they're a very common one.
-So why is it that people become so concerned over the health of their kidneys?
+The kidneys are an unusual organ to worry about, and yet they're a very common one for those that have anxiety.
+So why is it that people become so concerned about the health of their kidneys?
 The answer is the following:

-- Extra Urination – Anxiety can actually cause more frequent urination.
-When you experience anxiety, the part of your brain that controls the withholding urination actually slows down, because anxiety requires resources to be sent to other parts of your brain.
-This can lead to concerns over your renal health, although generally nothing is wrong.
+- Extra Urination Anxiety can cause more frequent urination.
+When you experience anxiety, the part of your brain that controls the withholding urination slows down because anxiety requires resources to be sent to other parts of your brain.
+This can lead to concerns over your renal health, although nothing is wrong.

-One thing to note is that none of these are actually kidney problems, so much as they're perceived kidney problems.
-That's because there are currently no known short term kidney issues that result from anxiety.
+One thing to note is that none of these are kidney problems, so much as they're perceived kidney problems.
+That's because there are currently no known short-term kidney issues that result from anxiety.
 Anxiety does have an effect on DNA over the course of decades and can affect your health, but there aren't any permanent or damaging kidney health issues that are linked to anxiety.

 Hypersensitivity and Health Monitoring